 Burning garbage has long been an acceptable way to dispose of waste in America, especially in small rural communities.
 In the past, it was literally the only way some people could get rid of their household waste.
 Today however, residents in every community and rural area have access to either a landfill or a waste collection service.
 Yet despite this fact, the use of burn barrels is still widely practiced in many parts of the United States.
-Studies indicate that some people burn their garbage to avoid the cost of waste removal or the inconvenience of dumping at landfills.
-Others believe that by burning their garbage, they are reducing the amount of waste that ends up in landfills.
-Most are simply not aware of the dangers that burning household waste creates.

 The Burning Facts